Brick buildings alleyway

 A penalty regime exists for the late filing of ATED returns.

-For the past five chargeable periods, the ATED charge has been based on the value of the property at 1 April 2017 (or on acquisition if later).
+For 2024/25 (and the following three years), the ATED charge is based on the value of the property at 1 April 2022 (or on acquisition if later).

 If you have any queries or require assistance with your ATED filings, please speak to Caroline Fleet or your usual Crowe Tax Advisor.